GerryDazoo/Slinger/README.txt

 # The default config generates a log file /tmp/sling.log   to check to see what's going on....

-Added or modify the two following lines to your /etc/sysctl.conf
+Add or modify the two following lines to your /etc/sysctl.conf
     net.core.rmem_max = 8192000
     net.core.wmem_max = 8192000

 Windows Notes
     There is a windows executable now available so you don't need to do a python install but your welcome to run the python code directly if you want.
 I used cygwin Python on my Windows box but any windows python program should work.
-You'll need flask and netifaces module for python.
+You'll need flask, requests and netifaces module for python.
 See note about netifaces and flask above. make a folder "slingbox" somewhere
-    copy "slinbox_server.py, keys.dat, config.ini and RunSling.bat to the slingbox folder #
+    copy "slinbox_server.py, config.ini and RunSling.bat to the slingbox folder #
     if you want to have the server start automatically on boot make a shortcut to RunSling.bat in the Startup folder You need to open the port your using in your firewall on the server box if it's enabled.
     The port number the server binds to is set in the config.ini file, defaults to 8080.